-In this call, proposals for APEX observing requests for the period from 9 September to 19 December 2024 are solicited.
+In this call, proposals for APEX observing requests for the period from 13 August to 20 December 2025 are solicited.
+Operations focus on observations in the night and morning shifts, hence on the best weather conditions, and observations are in general conducted between 20:00 and 12:00 local time, so that the corresponding visibilities of targets should be considered.
 Given the oversubscription for targets in the inner Galactic plane in the past and their degraded visibility during this period, proposals for targets out of the inner Galactic plane are especially encouraged.